 What if you don’t know your iCloud password and have it saved in a password manager?
 What if you don’t remember your Wi-Fi password off hand?
-And, wouldn’t be nice if all of your basic settings transferred over automatically?
+And, wouldn’t be nice if all of your essential settings transferred over automatically?

-Using Automatic Setup in iOS 11
+Using Automatic Setup in iOS 11 and iOS 12

-When you turn on your new device for the first time, you’ll be asked to pick your language and region.
-Then, iOS will instruct you to ‘bring your other iOS device close’.
+When you turn on your new device for the first time, you’re asked to pick your language and region.
+Then, iOS instructs you to ‘bring your other iOS device close.’
 Hold your two iDevices close to each other, and when sufficiently nearby, you get instructions on how to pair them.

 Once you get your iDevices close, a pop up will appear similar to that of AirPods asking you if you’d like to set up this device on your account.
-Simply click the ‘set up’ button, and then the two devices quickly work together to share all basic settings.
+Just click the ‘set up’ button, and then the two devices quickly work together to share all the basic settings.
 Really neat!

-Auto-SetUp also helps all those people who don’t have an iCloud backup (said no to it during the setup process, or whose iCloud backup(s) don’t fit into the free 5 GB iCloud account and don’t want to pay for additional storage.
+Auto-setup also helps all those people who don’t have an iCloud backup–said no to it during the setup process, or whose iCloud backup(s) don’t fit into the free 5 GB iCloud account and don’t want to pay for additional storage.

 Passcode Not Required–it’s automatic!

 Additionally, you previously had to set up a new passcode with your new device.
 With this feature, it automatically transfers your code.

 Once this setup is complete, all your basic settings transfer, and you’re ready to use your new iDevice.

 One concern a lot of readers ask us is if automatic setup in iOS 11+ is safe.